Kalai706/raboStatProcessor/README.md

 Clone the raboStatProcessor repository using git:

 git clone https://github.com/kalaivanisooran/raboStatProcessor.git

 cd raboStatProcessor

-If you just want to start a new project without the angular-seed commit history then you can do:
+If you just want to start a new project without the raboStatProcessor commit history then you can do:

-git clone --depth=1 https://github.com/angular/angular-seed.git <your-project-name>
+git clone --depth=1 https://github.com/kalaivanisooran/raboStatProcessor.git <your-project-name>
 The depth=1 tells git to only pull down one commit worth of historical data.

 #Install Dependencies